hughjonesd/r-source/README.md

 - `src/main/gram.c` - Generated parser (regenerated from gram.y)
 - `tests/reg-tests-pipe-assign.R` - Test suite for the operator

-Afterwards, build R as usual (see the [wch/r-source wiki](https://github.com/wch/r-source/wiki) for build instructions).
+Afterwards, build R as usual (see the [wch/r-source wiki](https://github.com/wch/r-source/wiki) for build instructions from github).

 ## Vibe-coded with Claude